MattCJones/flightcondition/README.rst

 .. code-block:: python

-    from aeroutils import Atmosphere, unit
+    from flightcondition import Atmosphere, unit

     # Compute atmospheric data for a scalar or array of altitudes
     h = [0.0, 12.7, 44.2, 81.0] * unit('km')